Brooke Lierman

 Brooke Elizabeth Lierman (born February 14, 1979) is an American attorney and politician who has been the 34th comptroller of Maryland since 2023.
 She is the first woman to hold the position.
 A member of the Democratic Party, Lierman was a member of the Maryland House of Delegates, representing District 46 in Baltimore from 2015 to 2023.

+Born in Washington, D.C., and raised in Montgomery County, Maryland, Lierman graduated from Dartmouth College and the University of Texas School of Law.
+She began her career clerking for U.S. District Court judges Benson Everett Legg and Deborah K. Chasanow before becoming a civil rights attorney for the Brown, Goldstein, & Levy law firm.
+She was elected to the Maryland House of Delegates in 2014 and 2018.
+Lierman was elected comptroller of Maryland in 2022, defeating Harford County executive Barry Glassman in the general election.

 Life and career

 Lierman was born in Washington, D.C., on February 14, 1979, to father Terry Lierman, who served as the chair of the Maryland Democratic Party from 2004 to 2007.
 She graduated from Walt Whitman High School in Bethesda, Maryland, in 1997.
 Lierman attended Dartmouth College, where she earned an A.B. degree in history in 2001.
 She later attended the University of Texas School of Law, where she earned a J.D. degree and graduated cum laude in 2008.
 Between college and law schools, Lierman was an AmeriCorps VISTA member at The DREAM Program in Vermont, working with children living in public housing developments.

 Lierman is a counsel for the Baltimore civil rights firm Brown, Goldstein, & Levy LLP, where she handles a variety of civil rights and disability rights cases.
 She is also a trustee of the Baltimore Museum of Art and on the board of Advocates for Children and Youth and the Downtown Partnership of Baltimore.